uri-tech/nimble-opti-adapter/README.md

 3. 📆 The operator runs a daily audit of all Ingress resources with the `nimble.opti.adapter/enabled: "true"` label and associated `NimbleOpti` CRD in the same namespace:
    - In the absence of matching resources, no action is taken.
+   - If matches are found:
+     - If the ingress manifest the presence of .well-known/acme-challenge within the spec.rules[].http.paths[].path attribute, the operator shall initiate the certificate renewal process.
-   - If matches are found, the operator fetches the associated Secret referenced in `spec.tls[].secretName` for each tls[], calculates the remaining time until certificate expiry and checks it against the `CertificateRenewalThreshold` specified in the `NimbleOpti` CRD.
+     - The operator fetches the associated Secret referenced in `spec.tls[].secretName` for each tls[], calculates the remaining time until certificate expiry and checks it against the `CertificateRenewalThreshold` specified in the `NimbleOpti` CRD.
 If the certificate is due to expire within or on the threshold, certificate renewal is initiated.

 4. 🔄 The certificate renewal process involves the following steps:
    - The `nginx.ingress.kubernetes.io/backend-protocol: HTTPS` annotation is temporarily stripped from the Ingress resource.